Tim Henman: Personal life

 On 11 December 1999, Henman married his longtime girlfriend, TV producer Lucy Heald, in Hampshire.
 They have three daughters, Rose Elizabeth (born 19 October 2002), Olivia Susan (born 15 December 2004), and Grace (born 14 September 2007).
-Having lived in Barnes, southwest London, the family moved in 2003 to a Grade 2 listed property in Aston Tirrold, south Oxfordshire.
+Having lived in Barnes, southwest London, the family moved in 2003 to a Grade II listed property in Aston Tirrold, south Oxfordshire.
 Henman occasionally smoked cigarettes during his tennis career.
 He is a supporter of Oxford United.

 His father died on 3 May 2024 from blood cancer.

 Tennis career

 Junior tour

-During his first tour year in 1991, Henman fared badly.
+Henman had an inauspicious first tour year in 1991.
 He won the first round in the New South Wales Championship against Andrew Turner, 6–1, 6–3, but lost in the second round to Corrado Borroni 5–7, 1–6.
 He was defeated by Australian Michael Hill in the first round of the 1991 Australian Open junior class, 7–5, 3–6, 5–7.
-At the National the same year, he reached the third round, but was defeated 6–1, 6–2 by Andrew Richardson.
+At the National the same year, Henman reached the third round, but was defeated 6–1, 6–2 by Andrew Richardson.
 His performance in doubles matches was markedly better.
 Henman reached the quarter-finals in the New South Wales Championship with Richardson, and won the Midland Bank Junior Championship in doubles with Jamie Delgado, an associate from the Slater Squad days.

 1992 began well, with Henman reaching the finals in Nottingham after defeating Delgado in straight sets in the semi-final.
 But Henman was defeated in the final by top-seed Mark Schofield, and in the junior French Open by Björn Jacob in three sets, 6–7, 6–1, 9–7.
 He was defeated in the first round of the Wimbledon junior by Mexican clay specialist Enrique Abaroa in straight sets; 6–2, 6–1.
 However, things improved dramatically from then on, and in the National Junior Championships he reached the semi-finals without dropping a single set.
 In the semi-finals Henman met Schofield, and defeated him in four sets; 2–6, 6–3, 7–6, 6–2.
 Henman met Nick Baglin in the final, and won the match 3–6, 7–5, 6–4, 6–4.
 In 1992 he turned 18, and Henman began his tennis career in the senior satellite tournaments.